 Pokemon Sword and Shield: The Crown Tundra best Pokémon

-As winter sets in, The Crown Tundra expansion is upon us and brings to the meta lots of new and returning Pokémon.
+The Crown Tundra expansion has arrived and brought to the meta lots of new and returning Pokémon.
 Deep within the Dynamax caves are legendary Pokémon from every single region, just waiting to shake things up for years to come.

 But aside from Xerneas and Landorus, who every player knows are absolutely game-breaking monsters if they’re allowed in, which other Pokémon should you be paying attention to?
-Just how vital will Galarian Slowking’s ability be?
-There are plenty of new legendary Pokémon that are contenders for most ridiculous Pokémon in the generation, but there are also some very good non-legendary Pokémon that you should consider for competitive play.
+Just how vital is Galarian Slowking’s ability?
+There are plenty of new legendary Pokémon that are contenders for ‘most ridiculous Pokémon’ of the generation, but there are also some very good non-legendaries from across the Pokémon type chart that are worth taking into battle.

-Not only are there new Pokémon and new moves in The Crown Tundra, there’s also one new item that will be a game-changer.
-The Ability Patch, which changes a Pokémon’s ability to their hidden ability, will make certain powerful Pokémon abilities far easier to come by.
-If it’s easy to obtain, this item alone could cut down this barrier to entry into competitive Pokémon matches.
+Not only are there new Pokémon and new moves in The Crown Tundra, there’s also one new item that is a game-changer.
+The Ability Patch, which changes a Pokémon’s ability to their hidden ability, makes certain powerful Pokémon abilities far easier to come by.

-But really it’s the new and returning Pokémon in the latest expansion that we want to focus on.
-Here are the best Pokémon being added to Sword and Shield in The Crown Tundra DLC.
+But really it’s the new and returning Pokémon in the expansion that we want to focus on.
+Here are the best Pokémon added to Sword and Shield in The Crown Tundra DLC.

 Pro player Wolfe ‘Wolfey’ Glick has already shared his views on which Crown Tundra Pokémon look the strongest for the next series of ranked Pokémon.